 At the Core of the Pilates method: the Powerhouse

-Pilates is the godfather of core strength training.
+Pilates is the penultimate embodiment of core strength training.
 Your core, or commonly called, the powerhouse, is comprised of the upper and lower abdominal muscles, the lower back and the buttocks.

 By focusing on these principles, you will see the quickest success that comes from this exercise method.

 But don’t just take our word for it.

 Book a trial session now.
 And in just one session, discover the difference Pilates can make.